chettrick/stm32cubef4/Projects/STM32F401-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

 file play (LED6 toggle)

-- The player wave name can be customized through the define "WAVE_NAME" in main.h (default name is audio.wav) and if this file is not available on the USB Key the example switch on the record.
+- The player wave name can be customized through the define "WAVE_NAME" in main.h (default name is audio_sample.wav) and if this file is not available on the USB Key the application switch on the record.

 To play the audio file, a buffer is used between USB and audio codec.
 This buffer is used like a ping-pong buffer to be able to read regularly data from USB to be